0xM1cx/Obsidian-Notes/EVSU/2nd-Year/2nd-Sem/QM-Reading Ass1.md

 Research design is the method that researchers select to organize their research project or study.
 #### Quantitative Designs
 - Descriptive & Correlational Designs - Aim to measure variables and describe relational between them.
 	- Descriptive - Focuses on systematically measuring variables.
 This is to describe a research topic, so this type of research is useful when you need more information about your topic.
+It focuses on describing existing conditions, behavior or characteristics.
 	- Correlational Design - Tests whether variables are related to each other.
 You measure variables but do not alter them.
 	- Experimental Design - Is useful when you want to test how different factors affect a situation, making this design type very versatile.
 This design uses the scientific method, which includes elements like:
 		- **Hypothesis**: Is a statement that describes what you predict your research to reveal